 8. Better Overall Profitability

 The combination of quality tenants renting for the long-term, timely rent collection, lower maintenance costs, shorter vacancy periods, and very low probability of lawsuits means that under the care of a property manager, the asset will perform better.
+Profitability can be tracked and, in truth, enhanced with the use of good commercial property management software.

 Property Management Benefits for Tenants